Tom-PIT/Connected.Docs/en/Assets/CodeLists/ReproMaterials.md

 # Repro materials

-Repro materials represent reusable or auxiliary components used within production processes or internal workflows.
-These materials support the creation or maintenance of other items but are not themselves final products.
-Each repro material includes key properties such as expiration period, tax rate, and measure unit, ensuring accurate and standardized material management across the system.

-This code list serves as the register of repro materials within the materials structure.
+**Repro materials** are reusable or auxiliary components used to support production or internal activities.
+They are not final products but are essential for maintaining or assembling other materials.
+Examples include screws, tape, pallets, or styrofoam.

+Each repro material includes important attributes—such as [measure units](../../Common/CodeLists/MeasureUnits.md), [tax rate](../../Common/CodeLists/TaxRates.md), serial number behavior, or [packaging](Packaging.md) options—to ensure consistent tracking and usage across all warehouse and production workflows.
+This code list contains all repro materials used by your organization.

+> [!TIP]
-For a detailed explanation of how repro materials work, watch the **[Repro materials](https://www.youtube.com/watch?v=ZRUwbQrAolU)** video.
+> For a full demonstration, see the **[Repro materials](https://www.youtube.com/watch?v=ZRUwbQrAolU)** video tutorial.

 > [!NOTE]
 > **Prerequisites**